alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Some people care deeply about research.
 They care about research enough to accept the hardships that comes with it.
 I can see where they're coming from.
-There's something profoundly beautiful in the pursuit of knowledge for it's own sake, in searching for answers only because we know we don't know everything.
+There's something profoundly beautiful in the pursuit of knowledge for its own sake, in searching for answers only because we know we don't know everything.
 I don't have the words to express it properly.